n1ghthavvk/stellaris-personae/steam-workshop/change-notes.md

 * Guarantees that the Galatron will be found by the first human player to gamble for it (broken!)
 * Guarantees that the mid-game crisis Khan will spawn with a very high chance upon destroying a dwelling
 * Guarantees that the worm will spawn (if a free black hole is present)
-* Guarantees that the Nuministic Order will add "Numa's Breath" to a planet with size > 30 and increases the chance for the event massively
+* Guarantees that the Nuministic Order will add "Numa's Breath" to a planet with size > 30 and increases the chance for the event massively # disabled
 * Increases the chance to encounter the "Rubricator", "Paradise Planet / Vechtar Zavonia" as well as the "Barren Gas Giant" anomalies